Kapendev/parin/web/README.md

 # Web

 A helper script to assist with the web export process.
-Download the latest version of Emscripten before using this script.
-It works both with and without DUB.
+It supports both DUB and non-DUB projects and requires Emscripten.

 ## Usage